As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 FALSE.

 The idea that eye exercises can improve your vision started back in the 1920s.
-However, eye exercises work the muscles around the eyes, and vision problems don’t usually stem from weakened eye muscles.
+However, eye exercises work the muscles around the eyes, and vision conditions don’t usually stem from weakened eye muscles.

-Refractive errors, which are the common cause of blurry vision, deal with how the eyes focus light.
-The parts of the eye responsible for this are the length and shape of the eyeball itself, or the shape of the cornea.
+Refractive errors, which are a common cause of blurry vision, affect how the eyes focus light.
+The parts of the eye responsible for this are the length and shape of the eye itself, or the shape of the cornea or crystalline lens.

 Eye exercises don’t change or improve the eye’s length or the cornea’s shape.
 So, it’s safe to conclude that they won’t improve your vision; nor will they eliminate your need for glasses.

-Note: Certain eye exercises, called vision therapy, can help with alignment issues but still do not change refractive error.
+Note: Certain eye exercises, called vision therapy, can help with alignment issues but still do not change refractive errors.

 If you cross your eyes too much, they’ll stay like that forever